Reentry in Southern Indiana — the catch-22 of coming home to Seymour, Scottsburg, Austin, Crothersville, Madison, or Salem

 5. Transportation — the silent gatekeeper

-In Madison, Salem, Seymour, Scottsburg, Austin, and Crothersville, transportation is the silent reentry barrier nobody plans for and everyone hits.
+In Madison, Salem, Seymour, Scottsburg, Austin, and Crothersville, transportation is the reentry barrier nobody plans for and everybody hits.

 - No public transit.
-Most of these towns lack robust bus systems, so returning citizens must drive or hitch-ride to work, probation, court, and treatment.
+Most of these towns don’t have a real bus system, so returning citizens have to drive or bum rides to work, probation, court, and treatment.

-- License suspension and no-insurance cycles.
-Many people leave prison with a suspended license or prior-DUI status — meaning they can’t legally drive.
+- Suspended licenses and no-insurance loops.
+A lot of people walk out with a suspended license or a prior DUI — which means they can’t legally drive.

-- Patchwork patches.
-Some Indiana counties have started “Free Ride”-style programs funded by opioid-settlement dollars to provide transportation to treatment, court, and work — one county has a free-ride pilot, the next doesn’t.
+- Patchwork fixes.
+Some Indiana counties have started “Free Ride”-style programs funded with opioid-settlement money for rides to treatment, court, and work.
+One county has a pilot, the next county doesn’t.

-Goodwill New Beginnings even lists “reliable transportation or be on a bus route” as a requirement — which highlights that transportation is a gatekeeper, not an optional extra.
+Goodwill New Beginnings lists “reliable transportation or on a bus route” as a requirement — which tells you transportation is a gatekeeper, not a nice-to-have.

 6. The catch-22 of coming home with nothing

-Coming home with no clothes, no car, no ID, no money, no home, no job, and no Social Security card isn’t just hard — it’s a perfectly engineered loop where everything you need to restart requires one of the other things you don’t have.
+Coming home with no clothes, no car, no ID, no money, no home, no job, and no Social Security card isn’t just hard.
+It’s a loop where everything you need to restart requires one of the other things you don’t have.

 The needed-one-to-get-the-other trap